-$\dot{\cup}$: Turns the exterior lamps on and off.
+ப் : Turns the exterior lamps on and off.

-AUTO : Turns the exterior lamps on and off automatically, depending on outside lighting.
+AUTO: Turns the exterior lamps on and off automatically, depending on outside lighting.

-Constant: Turns on the parking lamps including all lamps, except the headlamps.
+2005: Turns on the parking lamps including all lamps, except the headlamps.
+The instrument panel lights also turn on.

-D: Turns on the headlamps together with the parking lamps and instrument panel lights.
+2: Turns on the headlamps together with the parking lamps and instrument panel lights.